340th Rifle Division (Soviet Union): Formation

-On September 21, Col. Sarkis Sogomonovich Martirosian took command of the division, a post he would hold until July 1, 1943; on December 20, 1942, he was promoted to the rank of Major General.
+On September 21, Col. Sarkis Sogomonovich Martirosyan took command of the division, a post he would hold until July 1, 1943; on December 20, 1942, he was promoted to the rank of Major General.

 In October, the division moved to the Moscow Military District and was assigned to the 26th (Reserve) Army forming there.
 In late November it was released from the Reserve of the Supreme High Command and assigned to the 49th Army in Western Front; on the morning of November 30 the trains carrying the division began offloading at Pakhimovo station.

 Battle of Moscow

 On December 2, the 340th was transferred to General Ivan Boldin's 50th Army in and around Tula by command of Western Front.
 The division was reinforced with two mortar battalions and was ordered to attack the enemy in the direction of Rudnevo.
 By December 7 it had taken this objective, as well as Nefedovo, Revyakino station, Fedyashevo and Sukhotino, while also linking up with the 740th Rifle Regiment of the 217th Rifle Division in the Sine-Tulitsa area.

 The 112th Tank Division was shipped from Far Eastern Front to Western Front in November, and by this time was in the Tula area.
 In further preparation for the general counteroffensive, on December 7 this division was unified with the 340th under a single command and directed to attack in the direction of Revyakino and Kostrovo.
 This arrangement only lasted until December 10, when the 340th was transferred back to 49th Army.
 On the same date, Western Front ordered an attack to begin on December 13 to encircle and destroy the German forces operating between the Oka and Upa Rivers.
 Accordingly, the division was assigned to an independent operational group along with the 173rd and 238th Rifle Divisions.
 The main attack was to be made by the 340th and 173rd towards Pleshivka and Shchukino; the division had the 36th Guards Mortar Battalion and an independent tank battalion attached for the operation.
 The assault began at 0700 hours on December 14, and by midday the division was fighting for Glebovo and Skorovarovo in the face of stubborn resistance.
 Over the next day it developed successfully, and by day's end the 340th captured Popovka and was attacking towards Zakharovka.

 The 340th remained in 50th Army through most of the winter counteroffensive, before being pulled back to the Reserve of the Supreme High Command in May 1942, to recover from the losses it sustained in five months of offensive combat.